Cabot's tern: Description

 Cabot's tern is a member of the "crested tern" group.
 It is 34 to 45 cm long with a wingspan of about 1.0 m.
 The nominate subspecies T. a. acuflavidus weighs 175 to 202 g.
 The Caribbean population of T. a. eurygnathus weighs 170 to 210 g and the far southern population 250 to 300 g.
 The sexes have the same plumage and there is little difference in plumage between the subspecies.
 Adults in breeding plumage have a black cap and a mostly white body with a pale gray back and sometimes a rosy flush on the underparts.
 Their tail is forked and white.
 The upper side of their wing is mostly pale gray with darker primaries.
 Their legs and feet are all black or black with yellow soles and their iris is dark brown to black.
 Non-breeding adults have a white forehead and mid-crown; their crest is black.
 The subspecies differ mainly in bill color: The nominate's is black with a yellow tip of somewhat variable extent; that of T. a. eurygnathus is mostly to completely yellow.

+Cabot's tern is very similar to Sandwich tern, sharing the black bill with a yellow tip, but differs in the bill being obviously stouter, and also differs in molt timing, losing its black forehead earlier in the summer.
+Its juveniles also lack the scaly pattern of juvenile Sandwich terns, being a plainer gray (though they can be confused with first-winter plumage of Sandwich tern).

 Distribution and habitat

 The nominate subspecies of Cabot's tern breeds on the U.S. coast from Chesapeake Bay south and around the Gulf of Mexico to Belize, and on the Bahamas, the Greater Antilles, and other Caribbean islands.
 It winters in southern Florida and the entire Gulf and Caribbean coasts, the Antilles, and in South America commonly in Colombia, Ecuador, and Peru though a few go as far south as Chile or east in northern Brazil.
-Subspecies T. a. eurygnathus is mostly a year-round resident from the north coast of South America and the islands near it south along the coast of Brazil to northern Argentina; a few breed as far north as Puerto Rico.
+Subspecies T. a. eurygnathus is mostly a year-round resident from the north and east coasts of South America and the islands near it, south along the coast of Brazil to southern Argentina; a few breed as far north as Puerto Rico.

 Cabot's tern is wholly a coastal species, and favors warm water.
 During the breeding season it inhabits barrier islands, dredge spoil islands, and in the Caribbean low-lying sand or coral cays.
 It generally uses bare ground but will nest on prostrate vegetation or mats of purslane (Sporobolus virginianus).
 It overwinters on sand beaches and sandbars, barrier islands, and reefs along coasts and also along the Panama Canal and short distances up rivers that empty into salt water.